- Masala Makhana (Fox Nuts)

 The best part?
 You just need a handful of roasted chana, some chopped veggies or a quick mix of spices and herbs can turn the ordinary into something worth munching on.
 These snacks are not only low in calories but also full of fibre, protein and goodness that keeps energy levels steady, especially during active hours.

 Light on oil, rich in nutrition and easy to pack or prep ahead, these snack ideas work for both kids and adults.
-They’re great for busy days, little cravings or just those moments when you want to eat something tasty without thinking twice.
+Low-calorie Indian snacks are great for busy days, little cravings or just those moments when you want to eat something tasty without thinking twice.
 It’s all about smart choices, and these Indian staples offer just that in every bite.

 Masala makhana is one of the simplest and healthiest Indian snacks that works for both kids and adults.
 These fox nuts are roasted in a dry pan with a dash of ghee and lightly seasoned with turmeric, salt, and sometimes a sprinkle of red chilli powder for mild heat.
 It’s crunchy, flavorful, and easy to prepare in advance.
 Store it in an airtight container and you’ll always have a smart snacking option ready for busy evenings or lunchbox breaks.